csc-training/high-level-gpu-programming/exercises/Intel_llvm_on_Mahti.md

 git clone https://github.com/intel/llvm -b sycl
 ```

 **Note**!
 The repository has more than 100k files.
-On Mahti we want to keep the applications in `/projappl/project_zzzz` folder which is very fast, but has a limit of `50GB` and `100k` files.
+On Mahti we would want to keep the applications in `/projappl/project_zzzz` folder which is very fast, but has a limit of `50GB` and `100k` files.
 So `/scratch/project_zzzz` needs to be used.

 The compiler uses `cuda` as a back-end and also needs python: